Always wondered what mentoring is all about? Here’s what a mentor does and where to find one. And why you should have a mentor too.

 While the above is my interpretation of mentoring I like to put into practice that Worx for Me!™, yours may differ.

 Think this is all rubbish and that mentoring is vastly overrated in general?!
-Feel free to send me an email at dominic AT how-hard-can-it.be and teach me something new!
+Feel free to reach out to me on LinkedIn and teach me something new!

 As always, prove me wrong and I’ll buy you a pint!